The Apprentice (British TV series) series 6: Series overview

-The change towards an Autumn schedule for the programme resulted in the production team seeking to compensate viewers for the delay.
-This led to them arranging for the formation of a two-hour special to end the series on, focused on a crossover episode between The Apprentice and its sister show, The Apprentice: You're Fired!, on BBC One.
-As part of its production, the episode's format was devised to begin with a short intro by the active host for You're Fired, introducing the special and what was to come, before leading on into the main feature – the series finale of the main show – and then immediately followed by the sister show's segment of discussions and interviews, with subsequent repeats being entirely composed of the main show's series finale only.
-Production staff later decided to create subsequent crossover finales of the two episodes in future series, after finding the crossover format to be appealing with viewers.
+The series finale saw a crossover episode between The Apprentice and its sister show, The Apprentice: You're Fired!, on BBC One.
+The episode was formatted with a short intro by the host of You're Fired, before leading onto the series finale of the main show, to be immediately followed by the full episode of You're Fired!; subsequent repeats of the series finale only included the main show's episode.
+Production staff later decided to create subsequent crossover finales of the two episodes in future series, after finding the crossover format to appeal to viewers.

-For the candidates who took part, the first task saw the men name their team Synergy, while the women named their team Apollo.
+The team names for the series were Synergy and Apollo.
 Prior to the start of filming for the second episode, Raleigh Addington was forced to drop out of the show after a member of his family was badly injured while on active duty in the British armed forces.
-His departure meant that Sugar could not perform a multiple firing outside of the Interviews stage.
+His departure meant that Sugar had to avoid multiple firings outside of the Interviews stage.
 Of those who remained, Stella English would become the eventual winner, whereupon she remained in Sugar's employment until issues began to surface in May 2011, whilst working for his company Viglen.
-Complaining to her employer that she required a new role, as the existing one made her work like a "glorified PA" for Sugar, she would retain such comments for a year until her contract was up, whereupon it would not be renewed.
+Complaining that she required a new role, as the existing one made her work like a "glorified PA" for Sugar, her contract was not renewed.
 After unsuccessfully suing Sugar, she would later face financial difficulties, before eventually securing work with crowdfunding TV channel Crowd Box TV.